How many different bottles of cleaning and beauty products sit under your sink right this moment?

 Hand Soap: With two active kiddos we go through a lot of hand soap in our house!
 A bottle of natural hand soap costs $3.99-$6 a bottle, depending on the brand.
 One 32-ounce bottle of castile soap makes approximately 8 homemade bottles of hand soap.

 Laundry Soap: As much as I dislike the folding process, I love the act of washing clothes.
-Call me crazy, but I think there’s something incredibly rejuvinating about the act of washing a load of laundry.
-This homemade laundry soap is made with just a few basic ingredients: castile soap, borax, washing soda, and water.
-You can also add an essential oil for scent or purchase a scented castile soap (lavender is fabulous!).
-One 32-ounce bottle of castile soap makes 4 large batches of homemade laundry soap.
+Call me crazy, but I think there’s something incredibly rejuvenating about the act of washing a load of laundry.
+This homemade laundry soap is made with just a few basic ingredients: (bar) castile soap, borax, and washing soda.

 Body Wash: Just because body wash is a luxury doesn’t mean you have to pay luxury prices.
-Castile soap is the main ingredient in my homemade body wash recipes: Milk and Honey Body Wash, Nourishing Body Wash, and Kids’ Sleepy- Time Body Wash.
+Castile soap is one ingredient in my homemade body wash.
 One 32-ounce bottle of castile soap will make multiple bottles of homemade body wash.

 Facial Wipes: Facial wipes are a convenient way to remove make-up or cleanse your face on the road (or in the air).
 Store-bought wipes contain toxic ingredients and come at a hefty price.
 Making your own homemade facial wipes is easy and inexpensive with castile soap, baby washcloths, witch hazel and a nourishing oil.
 One 32-ounce bottle of castile soap will make at least six months worth of facial wipes!